influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/alert_node.md

 Helper function for creating an alert on low throughput, a.k.a. deadman's switch.

-- Threshold -- trigger alert if throughput drops below threshold in points/interval.
+- Threshold: trigger alert if throughput drops below threshold in points/interval.
-- Interval -- how often to check the throughput.
+- Interval: how often to check the throughput.
-- Expressions -- optional list of expressions to also evaluate.
+- Expressions: optional list of expressions to also evaluate.
 Useful for time of day alerting.

 Example: